 It was well documented in a recent Gartner report that 5G presents a significant opportunity for CSPs, leveraging the higher performance capabilities over 4G to enable new services for all their customers across traditional and non-traditional market segments, generating new revenue streams and profits.
 A report by Ericsson entitled ‘The 5G Business Potential’ estimates the 5G-enabled revenue potential to be $1.3 trillion for ICT players, of which $619 (+36%) billion is revenue that can be addressed directly by CSPs.

 However, many CSPs are burdened with legacy IT platforms and architecture, siloed processes and a lack of digital skills, inhibiting them from truly harnessing the commercial opportunity of 5G.
 A recent EY study identified process automation as a principal technology enabler that can help build long-term operational excellence for CSPs, along their digital transformation journey.
-The same study suggests one of the key pillars of process automation (along with back-end automation and business process management) is intelligent automation.
+The same study suggests one of the key pillars of business process automation (along with back-end automation and business process management (BPM)) is intelligent automation.